-More than 40 years ago, Miami resident Jim Kern returned from a trip on the Appalachian Trail and wondered why the Sunshine State didn't have its own long-distance hiking trail.
+More than 40 years ago, Miami resident Jim Kern returned from a trip on the Appalachian Trail and wondered why the Sunshine State didn't have its own long-distance hiking trail

-Kern and some friends subsequently formed the Florida Trail Association and then set out to hike from Big Cypress National Preserve to Highland Hammock State Park.
+Kern and some friends subsequently formed the Florida Trail Association and then set out to hike from Big Cypress National Preserve to Highlands Hammock State Park.
 In 1966, volunteers from the new organization painted the first blaze on a tree at Clearwater Lake in Ocala National Forest.

 The 70-mile stretch of marked trail, the first section of the 1,400-mile Florida Trail, is still one of the most scenic trails in Florida.

 The varied terrain, multitude of camping sites and frequent access points make this portion of the Florida Trail the guidepost by which all others must be measured.

 The trail is well marked with orange blazes and signs.
 Side trails have blue blazes and turns are marked with two blazes.
 Boardwalks guide backpackers through wet portions and campsites are within easy walking distance of each other.